Service Level Agreement

 Downtime is based on two factors: the number of minutes Mews Platform was unavailable, and the percentage of customers that were affected.
-If Mews is down, we use server monitoring software to measure server side error rate, ping test results and other performance and availability metrics.
+If Mews Platform is down, we use server monitoring software to measure server-side error rate, ping test results and other performance and availability metrics.
 At the end of each month, we sum up downtime periods together to calculate the overall monthly downtime period.
-Note that downtime does not affect everyone at the same time or in the same way: Mews could be experiencing an outage, but your property is unaffected, and vice versa.
+Please note that downtime does not affect everyone at the same time or in the same way: Mews could be experiencing an outage, but your property is unaffected, and vice versa.

 Some scenarios do not count towards downtime.
 Here are some examples:

 - Slowness with certain features (reports, search, delays in background operations and jobs).